kyh/s-connections/README.md

 - Instead of querying Firestore directly, I would create a Next.js API handler and do the data stitching on the backend.
 This is helpful for two reasons:
   1. Less client code needs to be bundled and served improving initial load performance and
   2. we can optimize caching results for all client requests rather than a local client cache
-- I may consider setting up a materialized view for the data the page view would be just a simple request rather than a series of cascading queries
+- I may consider setting up a materialized view for the data.
+Searching would then be just a simple request rather than a series of cascading queries
-- Add more relations to the Firestore database
+- Add better relationship keys directly in the Firestore database.
+Leverage [cloud functions](https://firebase.google.com/docs/firestore/extend-with-functions) to pre-compute these values
-- Frontend UI improvements like autocomplete, more interactions with the list, etc.
+- Frontend UI improvements like autocomplete, more interactions with the list, break up UI into smaller components.

 ### Timeline